opt-tech/sbt-diff-project/README.md

 ### Make CI for sbt multi-project FASTER.

-Show projects and their children which are different between two commits.
+Show projects and their children which are different in git diff.

 ## Use case